hotsoupkilz/pinball-soup/README.md

 - if permission error, likely need to add user to group that controls port access. check which group owns ports (how TBD), if "dialout" group exists, it is likely this one
 - `$ less /etc/group` (this lists all groups)
 - add user to appropriate group & reboot afterwards: `$ sudo usermod -a -G dialout $USER`. retry upload after reboot & it should work.
+- format an SD card from SDcard assoc (in windows machine only) for use on APC board.
+There will be a second SD card for use with raspi outlined below.

-The below steps will get a) a python virtualenv to work in, b) the godot engine needed by mpf, c) mpf and d) the gmc addons mpf needs into a given machine folder
+#### The below steps will get a) a python virtualenv to work in, b) the godot engine needed by mpf, c) mpf and d) the gmc addons mpf needs into a given machine folder

 MissionPinball Docs: https://missionpinball.org/latest/start/quickstart/